Introduction

 5. Next-Generation Firewall (NGFW)

 Next-Generation Firewalls (NGFWs) are now the most popular form of firewall due to their increased security compared to traditional firewalls like packet-filtering and stateful inspection.
-An NGFW is a firewall that does deep packet inspection in addition to other capabilities, such as application awareness and control, cloud-delivered threat information, enhanced network visibility, and integrated intrusion prevention.
+An NGFW is a firewall that does deep packet inspection and identifies applications regardless of port or protocol used.
+Traditional firewalls rely on port numbers alone.
+NGFWs recognize actual application signatures.
+They can distinguish between Facebook and business applications using the same ports.
+This granular control allows precise policy enforcement.

 Advantages: